+Figure 41 – Code for award decision

 2.4.10.5 Stand-still period

 In this state, no one can take any actions except the CA, who switches the process to State4 or back to State2.
 No other actions can be prescribed for the system - all review procedures go offline, and the time tracking is up to the CA.